mundane/ETA_analytics/README.md

 Docco can be found here: http://jashkenas.github.com/docco/

-It is preferable to install using node.js package manager (else get it from github)
+It is preferable to install using node.js package manager npm (else get it from github)

 ### Installation: